Sore nipples because of breastfeeding

 You are learning about positions that work better, and some that don’t work so well.
 Too often,

-I see women who, while feeding their babies, try to grit their teeth and bear the pain from the beginning of the feed to the end of the feed, thinking that this is the best thing to do.
+Many women, while feeding their babies, try to grit their teeth and bear the pain from the beginning of the feed to the end of the feed, thinking that this is the best thing to do.

 However, even just a couple of painful feeds like that can be enough to cause you to dread the next feed and may cause you to want to stop breastfeeding.